Aleksandar15/DSA-reminders/README.md

       prev = current;
       current = next;
     }
-    this.tail = this.head; // This is already fixed in the repl.it; whereas it was pointes as a "fix" inside the YouTube comments. this.head = prev;
+    this.tail = this.head; // This is a fix for a bug that's already fixed
+    // in his repl.it; because it was pointed as a "fix" inside the YouTube comments. this.head = prev;
   }